Heptachlorodibenzo-p-dioxin: Toxicity

 Chloracne, an acne-like eruption of blackheads, cysts, and pustules, is associated with exposure to pentachlorophenol contaminated with heptachlorodibenzo-p-dioxin.
 This association was first made when individuals employed in the manufacturing of pentachlorophenol were examined.
 It was discovered that direct contact with the pentachlorophenol lead to significantly increased risk of cloracne.
 More human studies on the toxicity of heptachlorodibenzo-p-dioxin are not available.
 However, animal studies showed non-human toxicity levels: rabbit, oral > 5000 mg/kg, LD50 rat, oral > 5000 mg/kg, and LD50 guinea pig, oral > 600 ug/kg.

 Heptachlorodibenzo-p-dioxin is not classifiable as to its carcinogenicity to humans.

 The abiothic degradation of heptachlorodibenzo-p-dioxin has been estimated.
 The rate constant for the vapor phase reaction of heptachlorodibenzo-p-dioxin with photochemically produced hydroxyl radicals has been estimated to be 1.3x10−12 cu cm/molecule-sec at 25 °C which corresponds to an atmospheric half-life of 12.3 days at an atmospheric concentration of 5x105 hydroxyl radicals per cu cm.

 Adverse effects

 The known adverse effects for dioxin compounds are (as previously mentioned) carcinogenicity.
 Furthermore, chloroacne, disturbances in tooth development and other developmental effects at high concentration are known adverse effects of HpCDD.
 There is a very wide range of health effects because the mechanism can have all sorts of implications on the genome (see mechanism of action).
 HpCDD is known to cause lung cancer and anemia in rats.
 However, there are not many studies on humans that assess the health risk factors of HpCDD.
-HpCDD seems to be more potent once it is circulating the body in comparison with other PCDD’s, making it more toxic than other PCDD’s.
+HpCDD seems to be more potent once it is circulating the body in comparison with other PCDDs, making it more toxic than other PCDDs.
 This probably has to do with the high substitution of chloro groups.

 Dioxins in general are hard to break down efficiently.
 This causes bioaccumulation and environmental persistence.